 Most times, the money required to start small businesses in Ghana is far beyond what average Ghanaian entrepreneurs can afford.

 Have you ever conceived a business idea so bright that it was just a matter of getting it started and money will start rolling in, only to see the idea die because there is no money to kick to start the business?

-That is what 70 percent of entrepreneurs in Ghana experience on regular basis.
+That is what 70 per cent of entrepreneurs in Ghana experience on regular basis.
 Sometimes, the money available is just not enough to start anything reasonable no matter how hard you would try.
-Therefore many people find it difficult to figure out a business they can start with a small amount of money and make reasonable profit.
+Therefore many people find it difficult to figure out a business they can start with a small amount of money to make a reasonable profit.

 This post will take burdens off you as I have taken time to come up list of small businesses in Ghana with good Return on Investment (ROI).